microsoft/WhatTheHack/xxx-AzureMonitoring/Coach/README.md

 - Azure permissions required by a student to complete the hack's challenges.

 ## Suggested Hack Agenda (Optional)

+### Note: For a "choose your own adventure" hack experience after completing challenge 02, you can complete any combination of challenges 03, 04 and 05 but must do a minimum of one of them in order to proceed to challenge 06

 _This section is optional.
 You may wish to provide an estimate of how long each challenge should take for an average squad of students to complete and/or a proposal of how many challenges a coach should structure each session for a multi-session hack event.
 For example:_